flavio/flavio/source/_posts/2014-11-03-orchestrating-docker-containers-on-opensuse.markdown

 A couple of weeks ago the 11th edition of SUSE's [hackweek](https://hackweek.suse.com/) took place.
-This year I decided to spend this time to look into the different orchestration and service discovery tools build around Docke.
+This year I decided to spend this time to look into the different orchestration and service discovery tools build around Docker.

 In the beginning I looked into the [kubernetes](https://github.com/GoogleCloudPlatform/kubernetes) project.
 I found it really promising but AFAIK not yet ready to be used.
 It's